validator/validator.github.io/README.md

       java -jar ~/vnu.jar FILE.html FILE2.html FILE3.HTML FILE4.html...

+**Note:** If you get a `StackOverflowError` error when using the vnu.jar file, try adjusting the thread stack size by providing the `-Xss` option to java:

+      java -Xss512k -jar ~/vnu.jar FILE.html...

 To check all HTML documents in a particular directory:

       java -jar ~/vnu.jar some-directory-name/